 The Mechanical Engineering Department does not require students to purchase a computer, nor do we recommend any particular brand.
+DELL provides a student discount at this link: Dell.com/CalpolyCENG.
+Hewlett Packard provides Discounts to Faculty, Staff and Students here.
 The Department provides five 24-hour labs for ME student use.
 These are accessaible by your Cal Poly ID card.
 These labs provide PCs with over $100,000 worth of Math and Cad programs that are used in ME classes.

 Students can purchase their own personal computer if they choose to run the free and low cost student versions, email, write reports, or do web research, etc. from their dorm room or off campus.
 Some computer software companies offer free or low-cost student versions that can be loaded onto a personal computer to allow studying out of class.
 For example Solid Works provides a free 150 day Educational version.
 If you choose to purchase a MAC you'll want to consider VMware Fusion , Parallels or Boot Camp that comes with the Mac so you can run Windows programs as there are more engineering software programs available for the PC than a Mac.
 Cal Poly's University Store offers student discounts on computers and peripherals, however due to the constantly changing computer industry, competition, close-outs, sales tax, and shipping, it pays to shop around.
 Microsoft Office 365 and Symantec End Point Anti Virus can be downloaded free from the portal my.calpoly.edu.
 The residence halls at Cal Poly are both wireless and hard wired with Ethernet.
 Do not connect without virus software.